Home AI/ML GP-Based Hyperparameter Optimization: Bayesian Tuning for ML Models

 SageMaker AMT GP / Hyperband No No Limited Managed, AWS-native

-• Start with Optuna.
-The API is the cleanest, defaults are sensible, the dashboard is great, and you can swap in BoTorch sampler when you outgrow TPE.
+• Begin with Optuna.
+The API is the cleanest, the defaults are sensible, the dashboard is effective, and the BoTorch sampler can be substituted when TPE becomes inadequate.

-• Move to Ax when you need multi-objective with constraints, or you want a higher-level service-style API for ongoing experimentation.
+• Move to Ax when multi-objective optimization with constraints is required, or when a higher-level service-style API for ongoing experimentation is desirable.

-• Use BoTorch directly when you’re writing custom acquisition functions, doing research, or need fine control over GP fitting (custom kernels, priors, multi-task).
+• Use BoTorch directly when implementing custom acquisition functions, conducting research, or requiring fine-grained control over GP fitting through custom kernels, priors, or multi-task models.

-• Use scikit-optimize for one-off tabular ML tuning where simplicity beats power.
+• Use scikit-optimize for one-off tabular machine-learning tuning where simplicity outweighs power.

-• Use Ray Tune when distributed orchestration is the bottleneck—you have hundreds of workers and need scheduling.
+• Use Ray Tune when distributed orchestration is the bottleneck and hundreds of workers require scheduling.

 Real-World Case Studies